Nolan Arenado Player Props: Cardinals vs. Pirates

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Nolan Arenado?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Nolan Arenado At The Plate

-- Arenado is hitting .263 with seven doubles, a triple, nine home runs and 16 walks.
+- Arenado has seven doubles, a triple, 10 home runs and 16 walks while batting .271.

+- Arenado will look to extend his four-game hitting streak.
+He's batting .389 with one homer during his last outings.

-- Arenado has an RBI in 20 of 54 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 21 games this year (38.2%), Arenado has picked up an RBI, and in 10 of those games (18.2%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 22 games this season (40.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.